 - Pour 2 cups water or more to cover all the ingredients.

-- Add salt, pepper and the rest of the spices.
+- Add salt, pepper and the rest of the spices and herbs.
 Stir to mix.

-- Cover the pot and place it in the oven at 350F for about an hour.
+- Cover the pot and place it inside the oven at 350F for about an hour.

-- When the liquid is absorbed completely and the rice is cooked, remove the lid and let the pilaf bake for 8-10 minutes to get a thin crust on top.
+- When the liquid is absorbed completely and the rice is cooked, remove the lid and allow the pilaf bake for 8-10 minutes to get a thin crust on top.

 - Serve warm with pickled vegetables or a salad.